maddoxmarius/javaee-workshop-prep/project-tasks.md

 # Animal Shelter - JavaEE Workshop Project
 You have been tasked with developing an application for an animal shelter.
-The frontend will be written by a small Austrian indie-company called AFGA, so you just need to provide a backend for it.
+Test The frontend will be written by a small Austrian indie-company called AFGA, so you just need to provide a backend for it.

 # Step 1 - Entities